llnl/axom_data/quest/step/README.md

 STEP Files
 =============

-This folder contains example STEP files to be used in conjunction with Axom's `quest::StepFileProcessor` to be converted to `primal` primitives.
+This folder contains example STEP files to be used in conjunction with Axom's `quest::STEPReader` to be converted to `primal` primitives.
 This permits further processing with other Axom methods, such as `primal`'s 3D GWN methods in `winding_number.hpp`, as demonstrated in the preprint [Robust Containment Queries over Collections of Trimmed NURBS Surfaces via Generalized Winding Numbers](https://arxiv.org/abs/2504.11435).

 The following file(s) were created directly within modeling software Rhino3D: